Does RV Insurance Cover Roof Damage?

 Broadly speaking, as long as you keep up with roof maintenance, have comprehensive RV insurance, and don’t have a very old RV, it’s more likely that RV roof damage will be covered by insurance.

+As with any insurance policy, there are always exceptions, exclusions, and so on.
 Therefore, an RV owner must read the fine print to verify what will and will not be covered before taking out a policy.

 Don’t assume RV insurance covers roof damage; it all depends on the type of damage and how it happened.